Financial Aid and Scholarships

 - Have a valid Social Security number

 - Have a high school diploma or General Education Development (GED) certificate

 - Sign a statement certifying all federal student aid will be used only for educational purposes

-- Not be in default on a federal student loan or owe an overpayment on a federal student grant
+- Not be in default on a federal student loan or owe money back on a federal student grant

 - Register with the Selective Service, if required

-- Enroll and attend classes for which they are registered
+- Enroll in required courses for your program and attend classes for which you are registered

 - Financial aid awards are adjusted appropriately for changes in a student’s enrollment status.